ahenyao/dnsmasq-webconfig/README.md

    c.
 Allow user to restart dnsmasq (optional, not for OpenWRT)

+  > [!CAUTION]
-   I think this isn't proper way to do it because it opens a security hole.
+  > I think this isn't proper way to do it because it opens a security hole.
 (Please open issue if you know better way)
+  >

-   Upon saving, new config is automatically used.
+  > Upon saving, new config is automatically used.
-   So if access to web panel isn't authenticated or restricted to IPs, anyone could add malicious DNS records.
+  > So if access to web panel isn't authenticated or restricted
+  > to IPs, anyone could add malicious DNS records.
-   Thus, someone could add redirects for domain X to its fake equivalent to get your credentials.
+  > Thus, someone could add redirects for domain X
+  > to its fake equivalent to get your credentials.
+  >

-   If you 100% trust people to whom you grant IP access, then go ahead.
+  > If you 100% trust people to whom you grant IP access, then go ahead.
-   Otherwise, I suggest running command below every time you save config.
+  > Otherwise, I suggest running command below every time you save config.

    ```bash
    $ sudo systemctl restart dnsmasq